 - The FJDRDC shall immediately notify the Department of Public Safety Communications (DPSC) when an allegation of a sexual assault has been reported at any of the residential programs and a referral determination has been made.

 - Upon being notified of an incident by the FJDRDC, DPSC will dispatch patrol officers to identify the scene, identify witnesses, preserve evidence to be collected, and contact the FCPD MCD on-call supervisor.
 During normal business hours, the FJDRDC may directly notify the FCPD MCD on-call supervisor via the Police Liaison Commander.

-- The lead detective assigned to the case will be responsible for notifying the Victim Service Section (VSS) of the Fairfax County Police Department to have a VSS Specialist accompany the victim during the investigative process.
+- The PREA Compliance Manager will be responsible for notifying the Fairfax Office for Women and Domestic and Sexual Violence Services at 703-324-5730; 703-360-7273 (24-hour hotline) to have a victim advocate accompany the victim during the investigative process.

 |2016 Memorandum of Understanding||pdf file - 0.56 MB|

 Final PREA Audit Report - April 7, 2016